ludufre/xmworkers/README.md

-# XMWorkers - XMRig Open Source Dashboard
+# XMWorkers - XMRig Dashboard

 Based on https://github.com/xmrig/xmrig-workers with some extras.